 LCD TVs are the most common and it's likely that your current TV uses one.
 Several bulbs, known as a backlight, shine on a layer of liquid crystals to create the images on screen.
 These TVs are cheaper to produce than OLEDs and QLEDs, which is why they are more common, particularly at smaller sizes.

 The screen technology widely considered the best for contrast and motion.
-OLED TVs start at about £1,300 for a 55-inch screen, but can stretch up to a few thousand.
+OLED TVs start at about £1,000 for a 48-inch or 42-inch screen, but can stretch up to a few thousand.

-This type of premium TV is typically among the most expensive on the market, replacing plasma screens in recent years.
-They don't use a backlight and instead each bulb in the display is self-emitting, which is why the contrast and colour control is so excellent.
+This type of TV is typically among the most expensive on the market, replacing plasma screens in recent years.
+They don't use a backlight and instead each bulb in the display is self-emitting, which is why the contrast and motion control is so excellent.

 QLED is Samsung's answer to OLED, but QLED TVs have more in common with LCDs.
 They still use a backlight, but it illuminates a layer of quantum dots rather than liquid crystals.
 These dots are said to produce more vibrant colours.

 There are Neo QLEDs, too, which use a backlight with far smaller bulbs.
 This means there are more of them and Neo QLEDs have better contrast control as a result.